EFRAG Research Project on Non-Exchange Transfers

 - For transfers that cannot be anchored to an underlying performance-related condition or to an underlying activity of the parties, the model considers that the notion of 'societal benefit' can play a significant role for accounting purposes.
 As it is not generally possible to identify specific patterns in which entities receive and consume the benefits of the general activity of the Government or contribute to them, it seems reasonable that many of these are rendered continuously.

-On 27 November 2018, EFRAG issued its discussion paper which is open for comments until 30 April 2019.
+On 27 November 2018, EFRAG issued its discussion paper which requested comments until 30 April 2019.

 27/11/2018 - EFRAG issues a Discussion Paper to explore accounting for non-exchange transfers